Read in:

 }

-// sqlite/ implements it explicitly
+// sqlite/ implements explicitly

-var _ wtf.DialService = (*DialService)(nil) // compile-time assertion
+var _ wtf.DialService = (*DialService)(nil)

-out.Value1 = in.Param1 * 2
+output.Value1 = input.Param1 * 2

 return nil